Grokitach/iTheon-New-Tasks-Addon/README.md

 [JohnMcClane161](https://github.com/JohnMcClane161) - Russian translation and typos fix<br>
 El_Rosarino - Spanish translation<br>
 [Thundard](https://github.com/Thundard) - French translation

+v0.4.1a
+- Fixed a typo in utils that caused northern map restrictors for intercept task to be omitted

+v0.4.1
+- Add invincibility particles to MoTS Baba Yaga
+- Add sound hint to Dead Night.
+Slightly reduce script firing radius to prevent insta-swarm by enemies
+- Fix MoTS Barman dialog logic.
+Create stash task framework.
+- Added new stash tasks for Loki, Pilot and Griffin

+v0.4.0
+- Address many TODOs and fix softlocks in The Living Fire

+v0.3.0
+- Added Mystery of the Swamps questline

 v0.2.1
 - Fix minor bugs in The Living Fire for vanilla Anomaly